-You may have heard of denial-of-service attacks launched against websites, but you can also be a victim of these attacks.
+Denial-of-service attacks don’t just affect websites—individual home users can be victims too.
 Denial-of-service attacks can be difficult to distinguish from common network activity, but there are some indications that an attack is in progress.

 There are many different methods for carrying out a DoS attack.
 The most common method of attack occurs when an attacker floods a network server with traffic.
 In this type of DoS attack, the attacker sends several requests to the target server, overloading it with traffic.
 These service requests are illegitimate and have fabricated return addresses, which mislead the server when it tries to authenticate the requestor.
 As the junk requests are processed constantly, the server is overwhelmed, which causes a DoS condition to legitimate requestors.

 - In a Smurf Attack, the attacker sends Internet Control Message Protocol broadcast packets to a number of hosts with a spoofed source Internet Protocol (IP) address that belongs to the target machine.
 The recipients of these spoofed packets will then respond, and the targeted host will be flooded with those responses.

 - A SYN flood occurs when an attacker sends a request to connect to the target server but does not complete the connection through what is known as a three-way handshake—a method used in a Transmission Control Protocol (TCP)/IP network to create a connection between a local host/client and server.
 The incomplete handshake leaves the connected port in an occupied status and unavailable for further requests.
 An attacker will continue to send requests, saturating all open ports, so that legitimate users cannot connect.

 Individual networks may be affected by DoS attacks without being directly targeted.
 If the network’s internet service provider (ISP) or cloud service provider has been targeted and attacked, the network will also experience a loss of service.